-In particular, section 204 of the Alberta Act provides that in the event that this Offering Memorandum, together with any amendments hereto, is delivered to an Alberta Purchaser and contains a misrepresentation, and it was a misrepresentation at the time of purchase of the Units and/or the Shares (as applicable), an Alberta Purchaser to whom this Offering Memorandum was delivered and who purchases the Units and/or the Shares (as applicable) offered hereunder (without regard to whether the purchaser relied upon such misrepresentation) has, subject as hereinafter provided, a right of action against the Issuer, every director of the Issuer at the date of the Offering Memorandum and every person or company who signed the Offering Memorandum for damages, which liability if found or admitted will be joint and several, or alternatively, a right of action against the Issuer for rescission, provided that if the Alberta Purchaser elects to exercise a right of rescission against the Issuer, the Alberta Purchaser has no right of action for damages against the Issuer or other above named person, and provided that:
+In particular, section 204 of the Alberta Act provides that in the event that this Offering Memorandum, together with any amendments hereto, is delivered to an Alberta Purchaser and contains a misrepresentation, and it was a misrepresentation at the time of purchase of the Shares), an Alberta Purchaser to whom this Offering Memorandum was delivered and who purchases the Shares offered hereunder (without regard to whether the purchaser relied upon such misrepresentation) has, subject as hereinafter provided, a right of action against the Issuer, every director of the Issuer at the date of the

+Offering Memorandum and every person or company who signed the Offering Memorandum for damages, which liability if found or admitted will be joint and several, or alternatively, a right of action against the Issuer for rescission, provided that if the Alberta Purchaser elects to exercise a right of rescission against the Issuer, the Alberta Purchaser has no right of action for damages against the Issuer or other above named person, and provided that:

-- a. an action is commenced to enforce such right (i) in the case of an action for rescission, within 180 days after the date the transaction that gave rise to the cause of action or (ii) in the case of any action, other than an action for rescission, within the earlier of, (a) 180 days from the date that the Alberta Purchaser first had knowledge of the facts giving rise to the cause of action, or (b) 3 years from the date of the transaction that gave rise to the cause of action. - b. no person will be liable if he, she or it proves that the Alberta Purchaser had knowledge of the misrepresentation; - c. in the case of an action for damages, no person will be liable for all or any part of the damages that it proves does not represent the depreciation in value of the Units and/or the Shares (as applicable) as a result of the misrepresentation; and - d. in no case will the amount recoverable in any action exceed the price at which the Units and/or the Shares (as applicable) were sold to the Alberta Purchaser.
+- a. an action is commenced to enforce such right (i) in the case of an action for rescission, within 180 days after the date the transaction that gave rise to the cause of action or (ii) in the case of any action, other than an action for rescission, within the earlier of, (a) 180 days from the date that the Alberta Purchaser first had knowledge of the facts giving rise to the cause of action, or (b) 3 years from the date of the transaction that gave rise to the cause of action. - b. no person will be liable if he, she or it proves that the Alberta Purchaser had knowledge of the misrepresentation; - c. in the case of an action for damages, no person will be liable for all or any part of the damages that it proves does not represent the depreciation in value of the Shares as a result of the misrepresentation; and - d. in no case will the amount recoverable in any action exceed the price at which the Shares were sold to the Alberta Purchaser.